benoitpetit/gowm/README.md

 ## 🌐 Browser Usage

-For browser environments, use the ES6 module version:
+For browser environments, GoWM automatically optimizes for the browser:

 ```html
 <!DOCTYPE html>